Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 The following section, details the existing features on the site followed, followed by a list of features to be added as enhacments or features that were not included due to time constraints.
 ### <ins>Existing_Features</ins>
-- Colour palet of Black / white & Grey are the prodomint colours with blue used where useres attendation was needed for an action.
+- A colour palette of Black / white & Grey was used foras the prominent colours on the site with blue being used where users attention was needed for an action.
-- The basic colour palet was off set with constrasting coulourfull images.
+- The basic colour palette was off set with constrasting coulourfull images.
-- Nav bar & foother.
-Minimilast design in black & white.
+- Nav bar & footer.
+Minimalist design in black & white.
 Functional but not distracting from the site.
-- Nav bar is locaked to the top of the site to give useres continuious access to the links to move through the site quickly.
+- Nav bar is locaked to the top of the site to give users continuious access to the links to move through the site quickly.
 - Images were included as background with overlaid text, to reduce the size of the page and create visual appeal.

 - Interactive Map;
-    - The map is the mail appeal and function of the site.
+    - The map is the main appeal and function of the site.
     - It includes simple drop down menus that are populated using a locations file, this ensures only options with supporting data are presented.
-    - The menus are intuitive and appear in sequence after selection to guid the user.
+    - The menus are intuitive and appear in sequence after selection to guide the user.
-    - The map draws on the google maps api to populate the date based on the user slections.
+    - The map draws on the google maps api to populate the data based on the user selections.
-    - Pins are clickable and provide name & address data with a button for more info on click.
+    - Pins are clickable and provide name & address data with a button for more info to click on.
-    - The more info button draws data from the locations file and presents to the user.
+    - The more info button draws data from the locations file and presents it to the user.
-        - The more info functions different on larger screens sizes and mobile.
+        - The more info functions differentiates between larger screens sizes and mobile.
         - There was place on larger screens to present the data side by side with the map, once clicked the map moves to the left and a table with the addtional info is presented.
-        - For mobiles, as the more info data would be incluuded below the map, it was decided to use instead a popup div that overlays the map and presents the same information but in a more mobile iser friendly way.
+        - For mobiles, as the more info data section would be included below the map, it was decided to instead use a popup div that overlays the map and presents the same information but in a more mobile user friendly way.
-    - The site also includes a form, this is still under construction but when complete would allow users of the site to suggest locations that could be reviewed and included on the site.
+    - The site also includes a form, this is still under construction but when completed would allow users of the site to suggest locations that could be reviewed and included on the site.

 ### <ins>Future_Enhancements</ins>
 As described above in the [Introduction](#Introduction) section, there was a shorter that expected lead time to deployment.
-The site was deployed and included here are a list of addtional features that were being considered if time premitted.
+The site was deployed and included here are a list of addtional features that were being considered if time permitted.
- - A carousel of images in the hero image section to improve visual efects on loading the page.
+ - A carousel of images in the hero image section to improve visual effects on loading the page.
  - Interactive Map;
     - Upon clicking the pin, the map would zoom to the location of the selected pin.

  - Form Section;
     - add email service to send e-mails
     - include an responce on screen when mail is sent.
-    - include a confirmation e-mail to the subnitter.
+    - include a confirmation e-mail to the submitter.

 [Index](#Index)
 - - - -